Tawfic-AB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 10. A C function that prints a triangle, followed by a new line, using only the _putchar function to print, where size is the size of the triangle.
    - f size is 0 or less, the function print's only a new line
    - The Character # to print the triangle.

+11. A C program that finds and prints the largest prime factor of the number 612852475143, followed by a new line, using the standard library.